natanfudge/Crashy/Workplan.md

 - [ ] Implement web page serving:
   -
 - [ ] Migrate client to support new endpoints
+- [ ] Verify uploaded crashlogs on the client side

 - Complete client mappings feature.
   - Move mappings selection, and make it not move when there's no version selection: